-In our world as email marketers, we have something similar to the credit score of the consumer world: We have the sender score.
+In our world as email marketers, we have something similar to the credit score of the consumer world: We have the senderscore.
+The sender score can determine your sender reputation.
 And even though it has nothing to do with debt, it has a lot to do with getting what we as marketers want: to improve email deliverability.

 About your credit score

 Your credit score is basically like a trustworthy score (although Dave Ramsey calls it an “I love debt” score).
-Based on your payment history, amount of debt, how long you’ve had a credit score, new debt you’ve taken on, types of debt and possibly other factors, your credit score tells lenders as well as landlords, service providers and insurance companies how dependable you are.
+Based on your payment history, amount of debt, how long you’ve had a credit score, the new debt you’ve taken on, types of debt, and possibly other factors, your credit score tells lenders as well as landlords, service providers, and insurance companies how dependable you are.
 Are you responsible?
 Do you pay back your loans?
 Do you make payments on time?
-In short, can you be trusted and to what degree?
+In short, can you be trusted, and to what degree?

 Your credit score not only determines whether or not you can get that loan, but what kind of interest rate you’ll pay as well.
 The more trustworthy you appear to be, the lower the interest rate you’ll be charged.